tiagocorreiia/be-the-hero/README.md

 # Be The Hero
-Projeto realizado durante a semana Omnistack da Rocketset.
+Projeto realizado durante a semana Omnistack 11.0 da Rocketseat.

 ## Foram usadas as seguintes tecnologias:
 - React